-2. Case Recordings
+Case Recordings

-Appropriate case recordings in CMIC are required in documenting participation hours and how support service payments are calculated (transportation for example).
+Appropriate case recordings in CMIC are required in documenting participation hours for Work-Eligible Individuals and how support service payments are calculated (transportation for example).

-3. System Coding Of Participation Hours
+4. System Coding Of Participation Hours

 Participation hours for months in which WV WORKS benefits were received must be entered in RAPIDS Work Programs screen WPSC as soon as possible but no later than the day before BI Pulldown of the following month.
 The Worker must be certain to enter the hours of participation for the correct month.